imclaren/ulimit/README.md

 ...
 ```

-Unfortunately, if we try to set rLimit.Cur as rLimit.Max, the system can return an error if the actual limit is lower than rLimit.Max.
+Unfortunately, if we try to set rLimit.Cur as rLimit.Max, the system may return an error if the actual limit is lower than rLimit.Max.

-Therefore SetMax() uses brute force to find and then set the actual filesystem ulimit.
+Therefore ulimit.SetMax() uses brute force to find and then set the actual filesystem ulimit.